slav123/architech/README.md

 One simple class to manage basket operations, and loading input data.

 ## Assumptions
-Wwe are loading data coming from JSON sources - for the purposes of this exercise from JSON files located in `data` folder.
+We are loading data coming from JSON sources - for the purposes of this exercise - from JSON files located in `data` folder.

-*Products* are super simple, unique ID, name & price as a float numbrer
+*Products* have super simple structure: unique ID, name & price as a float number

 ```
 {